What the First Walmart Looked Like When It Opened in 1962

 Walmart’s motto holds true

-Sam Walton once said, “If we work together, we’ll lower the cost of living for everyone…we’ll give the world an opportunity to see what it’s like to save and have a better life.”
-Today, the Walmart slogan is, “saving people money so they can live better.”
-Many years later the store still strives to uphold his original intention.
-There’s also an interesting story behind how Walmart got its name, read about how Walmart and more iconic stores got names they’ve had today.
+Sam Walton once said, “If we work together, we’ll lower the cost of living for everyone. … We’ll give the world an opportunity to see what it’s like to save and have a better life.”
+Today, the Walmart slogan is “Saving people money so they can live better.”
+Many years later, the store still strives to uphold Walton’s original intention of helping people save money on the products they need while they enjoy a great shopping experience.